syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/code-snippet.md

 The Syncfusion Blazor code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion Blazor component with various features into the Blazor Application's Razor code editor.

-   N> The Syncfusion Blazor code snippet is available from Essential Studio 2021 Volume 1 (`v19.1.0.54`).
+   N> The Syncfusion Blazor code snippet is available from Essential Studio® 2021 Volume 1 (`v19.1.0.54`).

 ## Add a Syncfusion Blazor component